 Under-served freight opportunities and other economic impact factors

-- The most southern airport in Continental Europe, is located 8 km. southwest of the city centre.
+- The airport is located nine kilometres south-west of the city centre.

 - The A Express Line connects the city centre with the airport in just 15 minutes.